jsvensson/SU15-CowFieldMaintenance/README.md

 # Cow field maintenance

-This is a solution for a math class at Lernia College, class of SU15.
+This is a solution for a math class problem at [Lernia College](https://www.lernia.se/), class of SU15.

 ## Problem description